A Mixture of SDB Skew-t Factor Analyzers: Introduction

 \section{Introduction}

-Mixture models have become an increasingly popular tool for clustering since they were used by \cite{wolfe63}, and the term model-based clustering is commonly used to describe the application of mixture models for clustering.
+Mixture models have become an increasingly popular tool for clustering since they were used by \cite{wolfe65}, and the term model-based clustering is commonly used to describe the application of mixture models for clustering. \cite{fraley02a}, \cite{bouveyron14}, and \cite{mcnicholas16b} provide reviews of work in model-based clustering and \cite{mcnicholas16a} deals with the subject in a monograph.
 Although much of the work on model-based clustering has been based on Gaussian mixtures, recent years have seen extensive work on non-Gaussian mixture model-based approaches.
-In fact, there has been a veritable explosion of such work over the past three years or so \citep[e.g.,][]{lin10,fruhwirth10,lee11,vrbik12,franczak13,morris13a,morris13b,morris13c,murray13a,murray13b,forbes13,lin13,mcnicholas13a}.
-Much of this work has focused on non-elliptical mixtures, including mixtures of skew-normal distributions \citep[e.g.,][]{lin07}, mixtures of skew-$t$ distributions \citep[e.g.,][]{lin10}, mixtures of shifted asymmetric Laplace distributions \citep{franczak13}, mixtures of variance-gamma distributions \citep{mcnicholas13a}, and mixtures of generalized hyperbolic distributions \citep{browne13}.
+In fact, there has been a veritable explosion of such work over the past few years.
+Much of this work has focused on non-elliptical mixtures, including mixtures of skew-normal distributions \citep*[e.g.,][]{lin07,lin16}, mixtures of skew-$t$ distributions \citep[e.g.,][]{lin10,vrbik12,vrbik14}, mixtures of skew-$t$-normal distributions \citep{lin14}, mixtures of normal-inverse-Gaussian distributions \citep{karlis09, subedi14,ohagan16}, mixtures of variance-gamma distributions \citep{smcnicholas17}, mixtures of shifted asymmetric Laplace distributions \citep{franczak13}, mixtures of multiple scaled distributions \citep{tortora14,wraith15}, and mixtures of generalized hyperbolic distributions \citep{browne15,morris15}.

-There are several forms of the skew-normal and skew-$t$ distributions, some of which are discussed by \cite{lee13}.
+There are several forms of the skew-normal and skew-$t$ distributions, some of which are discussed by \cite{lee14}.
 To date, three forms have been studied for model-based clustering.
-The first, which \cite{lee13} refer to as ``restricted", is that developed by \cite{azzalini96}, and the second, which \cite{lee13} refer to as ``unrestricted", is that of \cite{sahu03}.
-We prefer not to use the terms ``restricted" and ``unrestricted" because they give the impression that one is a special case of the other.
-What we see as this unusual use of ``unrestricted'' is the reason the word appears in single inverted commas in the title of this paper, i.e., to indicate a non-standard usage of the word.
+The first, which \cite{lee14} refer to as ``restricted", is that developed by \cite{azzalini96}, and the second, which \cite{lee14} refer to as ``unrestricted", is that of \cite{sahu03}.
+For the reasons outlined by \cite{azzalini14}, we do not use the names ``restricted" and ``unrestricted" herein; however, we note that an alternative perspective is presented by \cite{mclachlan16}.
 Hereafter, we will refer to the form of \cite{azzalini96} as classical, and to that of \cite{sahu03} simply as SDB, from the authors' initials.
-The third form that has been studied for model-based clustering is a special and limiting case of the generalized hyperbolic distribution \citep[cf.][]{murray13a,murray13b}.
+The third form that has been studied for model-based clustering is a special and limiting case of the generalized hyperbolic distribution \citep[see][]{murray14b,murray14a}.
+Note that the classical and SDB formulations have corresponding skew-normal formulations \citep{azzalini14b}; however, the generalized hyperbolic formulation does not.